Brown v. Texas

 The application of the Texas statute to detain appellant and require him to identify himself violated the Fourth Amendment because the officers lacked any reasonable suspicion to believe that appellant was engaged or had engaged in criminal conduct.
 Detaining appellant to require him to identify himself constituted a seizure of his person subject to the requirement of the Fourth Amendment that the seizure be "reasonable."

 While the application of the relevant Texas law was held unconstitutional in the case, the constitutional status of the law itself was not addressed.

 The statute in question, Tex.
-Penal Code § 38.02(a) has since been revised to only make it a crime to refuse to identify oneself after being lawfully arrested.
+Penal Code § 38.02(a), has since been revised to criminalize the refusal to identify oneself only after being lawfully arrested.